Home Heating Safety

 Avoid using an extension cord with your space heater – plug your unit directly into an outlet – three feet away from flammable objects of course!
 If there is no other option and an extension cord is absolutely necessary, choose a short, heavy-duty cord.
 Be sure to examine your space heater’s cord from time to time, checking for any frayed, worn, or damaged wires.

-One Hour Air Conditioning and Heating in Del Rio, Texas, offers air conditioning repair, heating repair, heat pump service, air handler service, thermostat service, indoor air quality service, and duct cleaning service 24 hours a day, seven days a week.
-We have served the people of Del Rio, Eagle Pass, Uvalde, Comstock, and Brackettville for more than 30 years.
-Call us today at (830) 469-1019 to schedule an appointment or to start the Comfort Club enrollment process!
+Del Rio Air Conditioning and Electricians, offers air conditioning repair, heating repair, heat pump service, air handler service, thermostat service, indoor air quality service and duct cleaning service 24 hours a day and seven days a week.
+We have served the people of Del Rio, Eagle Pass, Uvalde, Comstock and Brackettville for more than 30 years.
+Call us today at (830) 469-3221 to schedule an appointment or to start the Comfort Club enrollment process!